What are the best items for traveling with kids?

 The Zipper Pouches

 MVP of vacation: the zipper pouches.
 These pack easy, hold a ton, and come in different sizes.
-For our Disneyland vacation, we used these to pack:
+We use these to pack: kid toiletries, sun screen, goggles, snacks, first aid, electronic cords, etc.

 Packing Cubes